HannaGreentree/war-paws-europe/README.md

 Regarding AI usage: I frequently used ChatGPT as a learning support tool — similar to having a personal tutor, adviser, or mentor.
 I asked questions, checked logic, debugged issues, and clarified concepts.
 However, I was always mindful that AI should be used strictly as a learning aid, not as a replacement for understanding.
 I made sure to review, adapt, and understand any suggested solutions before implementing them.
 My goal in this course is to learn and develop real coding ability — if I did not understand how things worked, I would not be gaining the skills I am here to build.

 This project reflects both my current skill level and my growth.
 I recognise areas for improvement (documentation precision, attribution clarity, wireframe preservation), and I am actively learning from these experiences to strengthen my professional development practices.
 I agree that my files and structure look messy but I can see it, and I know I will do better in my next project.
+As for shelters.page, I decided not to manage it by volunteers or admin.
+The only option to add another card.

 ### Author